 To convert an existing Purchase:

-The change from basic Purchase to Advanced Purchase is irreversible.
+- The change from Standard Purchase to Advanced Purchase is irreversible.
 Click Yes to confirm the conversion.

 Conversion of an existing Purchase can be done at any point in the order.

 If you try to receive a partial delivery using a Standard Purchase, you will receive an error message.
 You will have to convert the Purchase to an Advanced Purchase to continue.

 Select a supplier in the top left-hand corner to pre-fill supplier fields.
 If you are converting a simple purchase to an advanced purchase, the document header information from the simple purchase will be brought across to the new document.